alejandroTapiaQ/socket-test-client/README.md

-# Socket Test Client Tool
+# Angular Socket Test Client Tool
 The tool was developen on Angular 10 version and it can helps you to test your socket io server.

 # Preview